The Financial Forecast Center™

 Objective.
 Accurate.
 Reliable.

-Below is a forecast of light sweet crude oil prices broken down by month.
-This forecast is produced based on prior values of both WTI and Brent crude oil prices, global oil production and consumption, currency exchange rates and other commodity prices.
+Below is a forecast of crude oil prices that is based on prior values of both WTI and Brent crude oil prices, global oil production and consumption, currency exchange rates, other commodity prices and economic indicators.
 To learn more about how this forecast is produced, please see our methodology page.

 Chart of Light Sweet Crude Oil Prices.
 US Dollars per BBL.
 Includes Predicted Values.